 It’s an area in which, as the CFO, you need to take the lead, as you manage and own a lot of the information that will feed these efforts.

-Automation holds the key to building the finance function of the future, as it removes the need for employees to spend hours collecting data and ensuring its quality.
+Automation holds the key to building the finance function of the future, as it removes the need for employees to spend hours collecting data and ensures its quality.

 These tasks can be done digitally, in a sense creating a digital workforce that can perform these tasks.
 This can leave your staff with more time to spend on analysis and reporting.